All About Maids and Housekeeping Cleaners

 - Run errands, such as taking laundry to the cleaners and buying groceries.

 - Prepare rooms for meetings and arrange decorations, media equipment, and furniture for social or business functions.

-When polled, Maids and Housekeeping Cleaners say the following skills are most frequently used in their jobs:
+Maids and Housekeeping Cleaners state the following job skills are important in their day-to-day work.

 Service Orientation: Actively looking for ways to help people.